 LinkedIn Groups are not merely a place to have industry-related discussions with like-minded professionals.
-When used correctly, LinkedIn groups can also serve as a way to drive leads and sales.
+When used correctly, LinkedIn groups are vital to social media lead generation.

 Here are five ways to use LinkedIn Groups to connect with others, create a targeted list of qualified prospects, and generate LinkedIn group leads and sales.

 1. Join relevant LinkedIn groups

 “Relevant” is the keyword here, and by the term I mean groups that fit your industry, areas of affinity, and target market.
 You can join up to 50, but I recommend limiting the number to those in which you can participate actively.